DFE-Digital/teaching-vacancies/documentation/dns-records.md

 ### [CNAME record](https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/)
 > The `canonical name` (CNAME) record is used in lieu of an A record, when a domain or subdomain is an alias of another domain.
 All CNAME records must point to a domain, never to an IP address.
 Imagine a scavenger hunt where each clue points to another clue, and the final clue points to the treasure.
 A domain with a CNAME record is like a clue that can point you to another clue (another domain with a CNAME record) or to the treasure (a domain with an A record).

-In a TVS hosted zone, CNAMEs are used for three purposes:
+In a Teaching Vacancies hosted zone, CNAMEs are used for three purposes:
 - verification of Amazon Certificate Manager certificates
 - verification of bing searches
 - [alias to the Cloudfront distribution](https://toolbox.googleapps.com/apps/dig/#CNAME/www.teaching-vacancies.service.gov.uk)